cuelang/cuelang.org/content/en/docs/concepts/logic.md

    ` => a: 2
 -->

-Default values are CUE's equivalant of inheritance, specifically the kind that allows instances to override any value of its parent.
+Default values are CUE's equivalent of inheritance, specifically the kind that allows instances to override any value of its parent.
 Without it, very little boilerplate removal would be possible.
 That is fine if CUE is used just for validation,